North Wales Holiday in Snowdonia June 2001 - page 2

 Snowdonia we explored Criccieth Castle and beach on the Lleyn

-Peninsula, climbed to the top of Mount Snowdon (in the rain) at
+Peninsula, climbed to the top of the Snowdon mountain (in the rain) at

 This is page two of two.